Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs_folder/lab3.md

 Schedule:The simulation starts at a time zero, and continues until the simulation reaches the user-set parameter $t$.
 Upon initialization, the parameters $r$, $s_{name}$, $p_{0}$ and $r_s$ are set through user-intervention.
-With the first process, the variables, $s$ is obtained through a web-based process such as the STOCKHISTORY function in excel or Stockdex in Python.
+With the first process, the variables, $s$ (representing the stocks: PG, MSFT, KO, and PEP) are obtained through a web-based process such as the STOCKHISTORY function in excel or Stockdex in Python.
 The second process, then takes this information and fits the random variable to the data (likely through a python package like phitter or through direct testing such as the K-S test).
 Upon the completion of this process, the weight assignment with the user-provided information from the parameter